 When greeting the staff, always say “Bonjour” as a sign of respect.
 French politeness goes a long way and can earn you friendlier service.

 Don’t be afraid to try new things!
-Hidden gems often have unique and special items that you might not find elsewhere, like a lavender-infused éclair or a savory rosemary scone.
+Hidden gems often have unique and special items you might not find elsewhere, like a lavender-infused éclair or a savory rosemary scone.

 Take your time to savor your choices.
 Many of these bakeries are in picturesque neighborhoods.
 Enjoy your pastry with a stroll.